Demand to repeal CAA gains ground in UP

 He demanded that just like the agri laws, the CAA should be withdrawn.

-He said that the decision to withdraw the farm laws has shown that democracy and the power of the people is paramount.
+He said that the decision to withdraw the farm laws has shown that democracy and the power of the people are paramount.

 “Every effort was made to subdue the farmers’ movement just as it was done with all other agitations in the country,” Madani alleged.